KeremAR/DevOps-Cheat/Kubernetes/kubernetes-readme.md

 **Common Taint Patterns:**
 - Control-plane nodes: `node-role.kubernetes.io/control-plane:NoSchedule`
 - Worker nodes: `node-role.kubernetes.io/worker:NoSchedule`
+- Taint keys can be arbitrary; you are not required to follow common patterns like `node-role.kubernetes.io/worker`.

 **Tolerations:**
 - Applied to pods to allow them to be scheduled on tainted nodes